-- Have completed the Eligibility Waiting Period (see the section titled Eligibility Waiting Period), if any, for your Employer, or have worked at another rural electric cooperative (coop) within the past six months and met these conditions; and - Be expected to work at least 1,000 hours for your Employer as an active Employee during your first 12 months of employment; and - Have worked - o At least 1,000 hours for your Employer each subsequent calendar year; or - At another co-op within the past six months and met the other criteria noted in the bullets above.
+- Must have completed the Eligibility Waiting Period described in the Eligibility Waiting Period subsection of this chapter or have worked at another rural electric cooperative (co-op) within the past six months and satisfied the waiting period there; and - Must have worked at least 1,000 hours for your Employer as an active Employee during your first 12 months of employment.

-A co-op means, for purposes of the second and fifth bullets below:
+A co-op means, below:

-- Your Employer; - Any member co-op of NRECA (even if the co-op doesn't participate in NRECA plans); - An Employer that is an affiliate of a member co-op; - An Employer that has since become a member co-op of NRECA; or - An Employer that has since merged with, been consolidated with or been liquidated into a current member co-op of NRECA.
+- Your Employer; - Any member co-op of NRECA (even if the co-op doesn't participate in NRECA plans); - An Employer that is an affiliate of a member co-op; - An Employer that has since become a member co-op of NRECA; or - An Employer that has since merged with, been consolidated with, or been liquidated into a current member co-op of NRECA.